cobuildlab/csf-labeler/README.md

 1. Installing a new Scanner Device:
 - Add a new entry in the variable BARCODE_CONFIG in the `config.py` file.
 This is python code, so make sure is a valid entry
+- Use the `src` property, leave the `device` as it is in the others

 example: